gislab-npo/gislab/README.md

 Important configurations are:
  * you do not need to create any boot hard disk
  * configure boot order to boot only from network (and enable IO APIC)
- * configure network adapter in brigged mode; make sure you select the PCnet-FAST III (Am79C973) as the adaptor type; allow promiscuous mode for all
+ * configure network adapter in bridged mode; make sure you select the PCnet-FAST III (Am79C973) as the adaptor type; allow promiscuous mode for all